Chapter 5 here ... Chapter 7 here

 The situation had clearly moved on - the door stood at an angle, as a result of having been torn half off its hinges.
 Everything in the living room had been turned over.

-All the technica was still there, surprisingly, but the documents were gone - very interesting but at the same time - sickening.
+All the technica was still there, surprisingly, but many documents were gone – very interesting but at the same time, sickening.
 He drove a four inch nail through the door to seal it for the night then crashed onto the divan.

 Nicolette collected him from Orly, he threw his things in the back and reported to her along the way.
 Looking across and glad someone else was driving, he could take her in, the way she vehemently rubbed the window with her glove to clear the fog.
 Planes, he thought to himself, have this foreshortening effect in that you can be in a Russian milieu one moment and a few hours later, you’re with an entirely different ethnicity.